-The Semantic Web, Web 3.0, the Linked Data Web, the Web of Data…whatever you call it, the Semantic Web represents the next major evolution in connecting information.
+The Semantic Web, Web 3.0, the Linked Data Web, the Web of Data…whatever you call it…represents the next major evolution in connecting and representing information.
 It enables data to be linked from a source to any other source and to be understood by computers so that they can perform increasingly sophisticated tasks on our behalf.

-This lesson will introduce the Semantic Web, putting it in the context of both the evolution of the World Wide Web as we know it today as well as data management in general, particularly in large corporations.
+This lesson introduces the Semantic Web, putting it in the context of both the evolution of the World Wide Web as we know it today as well as data management in general, particularly in large enterprises.

 After completing this lesson, you will know:

-- How Semantic Web technology differs from existing data-sharing technologies, such as relational databases and the current state of the World Wide Web.
+- How Semantic Web technology differs from existing data management technologies, such as relational databases and the current state of the World Wide Web.

-- The three primary international standards that help define the Semantic Web.
+- The three primary international standards that help encode the Semantic Web.